guyuehuo/opendock/docs/source/index.rst

 ..    <span style="vertical-align:middle;">Welcome to OpenDock's documentation!</span>
 Welcome to OpenDock's documentation!
 ===================================
-OpenDock is a versitile protein-ligand docking framework with diverse scoring functions.
+OpenDock is a versitile protein-ligand docking framework with diverse scoring functions and sampling strategies.

 Aim
 ---
-The project is intended to provide a open-source framework for protein-ligand docking by implementing several different traditional and machine learning scoring functions.
+The project is intended to provide an open-source framework for protein-ligand docking by implementing customizable docking strategies.
 Check out the :doc:`installation` section for installing, and the :doc:`docking_basic` section for further information.

 Availability